PacificBiosciences/apps-scripts/datasetWhitelist/README.md

 # Whitelisting Subread Datasets for SMRT Analysis v4.0 through v5.0.1
 ## *DEPRECATED for SMRT analysis v5.1*

 Starting with SMRT Analysis v5.1, whitelisting can be done natively in pbcore with the `dataset` tool by passing a file of read names or ZMWs as the filter argument.
-Set intersetions are handled by pbcore 'under the hood'
+Set intersections are handled by pbcore 'under the hood'

 For subreads: